-Therefore, following typical practice FICA groups a set of subcarriers into a subchannel and uses it as the basis for channel access.2 Each subchannel contains sixteen data subcarriers and one pilot subcarrier.
-Thus, a single subchannel in FICA is 1.33MHz wide with a 6% pilot overhead, which is comparable to 802.11 (7%).
-With different modulation modes, the PHY data rate of a single subchannel can range from 512Kbps (BPSK, 1/2 coding on each subcarrier) to 20.25Mbps (64QAM, 5/6 coding and four spatial multiplexing streams on four antennas).
+access.3 Each subchannel contains 16 data subcarriers and one pilot subcarrier.
+Thus, a single subchannel in FICA is 1.33 MHz wide with a 6% pilot overhead, which is comparable to 802.11 (7%).
+With different modulation modes, the PHY data rate of a single subchannel can range from 512 kb/s (BPSK, 1/2 coding on each subcarrier) to 20.25 Mb/s (64 QAM, 5/6 coding and four spatial multiplexing streams on four antennas).

-With a 1.33MHz subchannel, a 20MHz 802.11 channel contains 14 orthogonal subchannels.
-FICA uses the remaining spectrum as guard bands separating adjacent wide-band channels.
-Note that it is also straightforward for FICA to support wider band channels, e.g., 40-100MHz or wider.
-To support a 40MHz channel, for instance, we simply double the FFT size for all OFDM symbols; since our sampling rate is also doubled, the symbol period does not change.
-When using a 40MHz channel, we can save the guard bands that would be necessary to separate two 20MHz channels.
-Thus, we can have 29 orthogonal FICA subchannels with a 40MHz channel.
-Table 3 shows some example PHY data rates of FICA and compares them to 802.11n.
+With a 1.33-MHz subchannel, a 20-MHz 802.11 channel contains 14 orthogonal subchannels.
+FICA uses the remaining spectrum as guard bands separating adjacent wideband channels.
+Note that it is also straightforward for FICA to support wider band channels, e.g., 40-100 MHz or wider.
+To support a 40-MHz channel, for instance, we simply double the FFT size for all OFDM symbols; since our sampling rate is also doubled, the symbol period does not change.
+When using a 40-MHz channel, we can save the guard bands that would be necessary to separate two 20-MHz channels.
+Thus, we can have 29 orthogonal FICA subchannels with a 40-MHz channel.
+Table III shows some example PHY data rates of FICA and compares them to 802.11n.
 As we will show later, although FICA has slightly lower data rates than 802.11n, the effective throughputs are actually dramatically higher due to diminished overheads.

-3.3 Frequency Domain Contention
+C. Frequency Domain Contention

 FICA uses the M-RTS/M-CTS signal exchange to avoid subchannel collisions.
-M-RTS/M-CTS use simple binary amplitude modulation (BAM) to modulate a single bit on each subchannel.
-Specifically, BAM uses On-Off Keying that maps a binary "0" to zero amplitude in a subcarrier, and it uses a random complex number on the unit circle $(e^{j\theta})$ for a binary "1".
+M-RTS/M-CTS use simple binary amplitude modulation (BAM) to modulate a single bit on each subcarrier.
+Specifically, BAM uses ON-OFF keying that maps a binary "0" to zero amplitude in a subcarrier, and it uses a random complex number on the unit circle $(e^{j\theta})$ for a binary "1."
 Receivers can easily detect BAM symbols by comparing the energy on a subcarrier against a threshold, without the need to recover the symbol phase.

 The basic idea of frequency domain contention works as follows.
 In M-RTS, a group of K subcarriers are allocated for each subchannel, called a contention band.
 When a node contends for a subchannel, it will first randomly pick a subcarrier from the contention band and send a signal "1" using BAM.
 At the AP side, there may be multiple M-RTS signals superposed, and the AP may detect multiple ones on different subcarriers of the contention band.
 The AP then can arbitrate a winning node by selecting a subcarrier based on some predefined rules, e.g., the one with highest frequency.
-Then the AP sends the identification of the winning subcarrier for each subchannel in an M-CTS signal.
+Then, the AP sends the identification of the winning subcarrier for each subchannel in an M-CTS signal.
 After receiving the M-CTS, each node compares the subchannel allocation broadcast by the AP to the subcarrier it has transmitted for the subchannel.
 If they match, the node will transmit data symbols on that corresponding subchannel after a SIFS delay.